silvuss/silvuss-forcom/README.md

 $ ./bin/forcom FILE_1 FILE_2
 ```
 where:
-- `FILE_1` is the input file path; it should be the path to a readable file containing comments to format.
+- `FILE_1` is the input file path; it should be path to a readable file containing comments to format.
-- `FILE_2` is the output file path; it should be the path to an output file that will be created.
+- `FILE_2` is the output file path; it should be path to an output file that will be created.

 **Tip:** If only names of the files will be specified, it will be assumed that the path for each of them is the path to the current directory.